Training and Education

 Dates and Location

-The 2023 Program runs from June 5th to August 4th.
-Interns must be available for the entire 9-week program, which runs 3 days per week.
-Tuesdays and Wednesdays are mandatory; the third day will be decided between the intern and their supervisor.
+The 2024 Program runs from June 4th to August 1st.
+Interns must be available for the entire 9-week program, which runs 3 days per week (Tuesdays, Wednesdays, Thursdays).
 Interns work at our East Side Campus at 1399 Park Avenue, New York, NY 10029.
-Housing is not provided.
+A stipend is provided, but housing is not available.

 Application Process and Deadlines

-The application and interview process begins the first week of January 2023 and decisions are made by the 3rd week of February 2023 or earlier.
-To apply, please email a letter of interest and your CV to all 3 program directors: Margaret.sewell@mssm.edu, jane.martin@mssm.edu and Judith.Neugroschl@mssm.edu.
+The application and interview process begins the first week of January 2024 and decisions are made by the 3rd week of February 2024 or earlier.
+To apply, please email a letter of interest and your CV that includes two references with contact information to all 3 program directors: margaret.sewell@mssm.edu, jane.martin@mssm.edu and judith.neugroschl@mssm.edu.

 The APA-Accredited Adult Internship in Clinical Psychology Program